 There is a trend in church culture where you have to declare what type of pastoral work you are going to do and pursue it as a specialty.
-Either you are a church planter or church revitalizer.
+Either you are a church planter or a church revitalizer.
 Sadly, what can get communicated is this: if you want to do something exciting and quick, you plant; if you want to do something boring and slow, you revitalize.

 Instead, the focus should be on being faithful to the call that God has placed upon you to “shepherd the flock of God that is among you (1 Peter 5:2).”
 So I want to propose that church revitalization should be better understood as church strengthening, that is, encouraging and equipping a local church toward being a healthy, biblical body of believers.
 I want to contend that church revitalization, as I’ve just defined it, is worth the effort for at least three reasons.